Page Two (EP): Promotion

-On April 25, 2016, Twice held a media showcase at Yes 24 Live Hall in Gwangjin-gu, Seoul.
-They performed "Woohoo", "Touchdown", "Precious Love" and "Cheer Up" for the first time at the showcase, which was broadcast live via Naver's V app.
+At 2pm KST on April 25, 2016, Twice held a media showcase at Yes 24 Live Hall in Gwangjin-gu, Seoul.
+They held a showcase for fans at the same location at 8pm, and it was also broadcast live via Naver's V Live.
+They performed "Woohoo", "Touchdown", "Precious Love" and "Cheer Up" for the first time at the showcase.
 The group then promoted the album with a series of televised live performances on various music shows.
 Their first music show appearance was on M!
 Countdown on April 28, where they performed "Cheer Up" and "Touchdown".
 The choreography for "Cheer Up" was slightly changed after Sana's "shy shy shy" line (pronounced "sha sha sha") became a viral meme.
 Twice won their first music show award on M!
 Countdown the following week on May 5, and also won on Music Bank and Inkigayo that same week.
 They concluded promotion for the album on May 29 with a performance on Inkigayo, winning a total of eleven music show awards.
 The trophy on the May 27 edition of Music Bank was initially awarded to AOA before the show's producers admitted they had miscalculated the album points.
+On June 9, Twice returned to music shows for one week, performing "I'm Gonna Be a Star" without Jeongyeon, who had injured her leg while filming for Law of the Jungle.

 Critical reception

 Kim Hyang-min of Korea JoongAng Daily gave the album a mixed review, describing the songs as "high-spirited and cheerful" and "generally refreshing and witty" but regretting the album's lack of genre diversity.
-Kim noted that the tension in the title track's lyrics was "well-expressed" through its hip-hop and electronic sounds, though the song was too repetitive, and praised "Touchdown" for its "powerful sound" and energetic feeling.
+Kim noted that the tension in the lead single's lyrics was "well-expressed" through its hip-hop and electronic sounds, though the song was too repetitive, and praised "Touchdown" for its "powerful sound" and energetic feeling.

 Commercial performance

 Page Two recorded the highest first-week sales volume for a Korean girl group in 2016 after reaching over 41,800 copies sold, which would soon be surpassed by Twice's own succeeding release Twicecoaster: Lane 1 released in October.
 The EP debuted at number two on the Gaon Album Chart and number six on the Billboard World Albums chart, with 80,686 units sold during the month of April.
 According to JYPE representatives, the pre-order of 30,000 limited edition albums was sold out before its official release.
 By September, the album had sold over 150,000 units.

 The songs from the album also performed well digitally.
-"Cheer Up" charted at number one on the Gaon Digital Chart and number three on the Billboard World Digital Song Sales chart.
+"Cheer Up" charted at number one on the Gaon Digital Chart and number three on the Billboard World Digital Song Sales chart, and was the best-performing song of 2016 in South Korea.
 "Precious Love" and "Touchdown" also charted on the Gaon Digital Chart, at numbers 73 and 86 respectively.